emilyastranova/authy-snapless/README.md

+> Note: Authy Desktop has been shut down by Twilio.
+This script is being archived

 # Authy Snapless

 This repository contains a script for installing the Authy two-factor authentication desktop application on Debian-based operating systems using APT.
 This script avoids using the Snap daemon from Ubuntu, making it a simple and straightforward way to install Authy on Debian-based systems.